apache/spark/README.md

 Spark also supports building using Maven.
-If you would like to build using Maven, see the [instructions for building Spark with Maven](http://spark-project.org/docs/latest/building-with-maven.html) in the spark documentation..
+If you would like to build using Maven, see the [instructions for building Spark with Maven](http://spark-project.org/docs/latest/building-with-maven.html) in the Spark documentation..

 To run Spark, you will need to have Scala's bin directory in your `PATH`, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
 Scala must be accessible through one of these methods on your cluster's worker nodes as well as its master.

-To run one of the examples, use `./run <class> <params>`.
+To run one of the examples, use `./run-example <class> <params>`.
 For example:

-    ./run spark.examples.SparkLR local[2]
+    ./run-example spark.examples.SparkLR local[2]

 will run the Logistic Regression example locally on 2 CPUs.